moyaproject/moya/README.md

 # Moya

-Moya is a Web Application server, written in Python.
+Moya is a platform for the rapid development of modern web applications.

 ## Installation